dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 20 - Real World (Foundation).md

 - Computation vs. Embodiment:
 - Planning vs. Feedback:
 - Generality vs. Assumptions:
 Using a holonomic mobile 7-dof manipulator with suction-cup gripper, FT sensor, RGBD camera, laser range finder, two motion generations which are top-down and side picking are used depends on likelihood of success.
 The robot's motion is governed by sensor feedback and planning.
-From RGB-D camera, object features are extracted and bounding boxes are created
+From RGB-D camera, object features are extracted and bounding boxes are created.
 ## Applicability / Problems solved
 It addresses the problem of autonomously picking and placing diverse objects from a cluttered warehouse shelf, under varying and challenging conditions such as lighting and object placement.
 This method can be applied to light objects warehouse automation without cumbersome parameters tuning.
 ## Assumptions and limitations